FooChilde/WheelsTrainer/README.md

 ## Installation
 1. Download the installer from the latest release for your OS.
-2. Install using `WheelsTrainer Setup 0.1.0-beta.exe` for Windows or `WheelsTrainer-0.1.0-beta-arm64.dmg` for macOS.
+2. Install using `WheelsTrainer.Setup.0.1.0-beta.exe` for Windows or `WheelsTrainer-0.1.0-beta-arm64.dmg` for macOS.

 ## Usage
 1. Open `WheelsTrainer`.
 For Windows, check the `WheelsTrainer` folder in the Start Menu or the created shourtcut on your desktop.
 For macOS, check for `WheelsTrainer.app` in your Applications.